047pegasus/pegasusOS/README.md

 * quicly iterating parameters for a program
 * (planned) easy expanding OS with own functions coding on the board
 * learning basics of operating disk operating system (using and modyfing)
+* connecting to network using command line

 ## pegasusOS Features

+* Adding connctivity features to the small device.
 * Changes microcontroller into a small working PC
 * Homemade for fun and learning
 * Super small and fast